makersacademy/airport_challenge/README.md

-I wrote a little method to generate a weighted array of weather types so that I wouldn't have to which I've included in the Weather module;
+I wrote a little method to generate a weighted array of weather types so that I wouldn't have to write out lots of different weather states which I've included in the Weather module;
 I was toying with leaving it out, but I thought it might be nice for the user to be able to change the frequency of weather types.